imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-1.md

 ### Level 1

-This level is intended for more novice users of Ethereum. - people who have some funds and want to protect them better than leaving them in a Coinbase account.
+This level is intended for more novice users of Ethereum --- people who have some funds and want to protect them better than leaving them in a Coinbase account.

 - Basic Hardware Wallet